Our Beginning in Iowa

 We also have been able to celebrate the journeys of Sarah Hybels and Emily Hurm, both of whom started as teenage high school help.
 Sarah is now a Licensed Massage Therapist and mom/wife to a beautiful family.
 Emily graduated from Grandview University in 2011, studied Acupuncture & Oriental Medicine at Northwestern Health Sciences University in Minnesota, and is now seeing patients of her own in West Des Moines.

-2020 brought us a unique challenge and wonderful opportunities.
+2020 brought us unique challenges and wonderful opportunities.
 Our clinic staff shifted, with Jess, Gail and Alisha all heading in their own unique paths.
 This change brought us our new employees, Stefanie and Season, bringing their own unique style and abilities to the clinic.
 They both share the passion and interest in health and holistic lifestyles.
 As with all of our past employees, they share our desire to support and inspire the healing of our community.
 They look forward to meeting and getting to know all of you.

 Over the years, the Terrell’s have added the social media phenomenon to their practice.
 Through the use of Facebook, Instagram, and plans for other means of communication, we will continue expanding our relationship with the community.
 The daily interactivity is truly the wave of the future.
 Gone are those six-degrees of separation!
 In their place exists sharing, likes, comments and timelines.
 We hope that our social media presence will help to expand the knowledge of our community, further the journey of our patients towards health, and inspire others to share their light & love.